TkFxCode/td-td-dashboard/README.md

    5. KEY:'createdAt' TYPE:'string' SIZE:'256'
    6. KEY:'updatedAt' TYPE:'string' SIZE:'256'
 9. Within the settings of this collection, Update Permissions to All Users with Create, Read, Update, Delete.
+10. Within the indexes of this collection, create an index of Index Type 'Key' with attribute userId.
-10. In your Database create a new collection calles 'Prop Firm Groups'.
+11. In your Database create a new collection calles 'Prop Firm Groups'.
 Copy your Collection ID into you .env.local as NEXT_PUBLIC_APPWRITE_USER_PROPFIRMGROUPS_COLLECTION_ID.
-11. Within this Collection create the following attributes;
+12. Within this Collection create the following attributes;
     1. KEY:'personal-accounts' TYPE:'string_ARRAY' SIZE:'1000000'
     2. KEY:'FTMO' TYPE:'string_ARRAY' SIZE:'1000000'
     3. KEY:'MyForexFunds' TYPE:'string_ARRAY' SIZE:'1000000'